-The Platform’s Solver component automatically resolves all dependencies where possible, and flags unresolvable conflicts so you can manually work around them (eg., by simply selecting a different version of the offending packages/dependencies).
+The Platform’s Solver component automatically resolves all dependencies where possible, and flags unresolvable conflicts so you can manually work around them by simply following the provided instructions.

 Once your project’s runtime is built and packaged for your Linux, Windows, or macOS, the State Tool CLI can be used to automatically install it into a virtual environment so it remains isolated from other projects/global installations.
 In addition, the ActiveState Platform gives you a way to bake security right into your language builds, identifying security vulnerabilities, out-of-date packages, and restrictive licenses each time your application is run.

 For more information on the ActiveState Platform, refer to the ActiveState Platform web page.

 Poetry is a Python package and dependency management tool that provides dependency resolution out of the box.
 Project dependencies are managed in a pyproject.toml file, which is automatically updated whenever the poetry install command is run.